pulkit6732/aetherproof/README.md

 ## License

-AGPL-3.0-or-later.
-Use it, deploy it, fork it, verify it — but if you run a modified version as a network service, you must release your changes under the same license.
-(Need a permissive/commercial license?
-That's what Signet is for.)
+Apache 2.0.
+Use it, deploy it, fork it, embed it in commercial products — no restrictions.
+See LICENSE for full terms.

 ---